World (magazine): Coverage of evangelical controversies

 World has received positive critical commentary from the New York Times regarding its investigative reporting on controversies within the evangelical Christian community.

 In an August 29, 2009, cover story, World reported on the C Street Center in Washington, D.C., and the secretive organization behind it, the Fellowship, a.k.a.
 "The Family".
 Scott Horton of Harper's Magazine praised the piece, saying the magazine's "attitude is critical and exacting.
 The piece looks like serious journalism, much like the publication's exposé work on Ralph Reed and other scandals in the past."
 Rachel Maddow, on her August 17, 2009, show said, "The article exposes The Family's mysterious money trail and describes the C Street scandals using the word 'scandal' and argues that The Family subscribes to a, quote, 'muddy theology' and it harbors, quote, 'a disdain for the established church.'"

 The magazine reported that Christian apologist and conservative political commentator Dinesh D'Souza had shared a hotel room with his fiancée prior to filing for divorce from his previous wife.
 After World broke the story, D'Souza resigned as president of New York's The King's College in response.

 In December 2018, Worlds investigative report on Harvest Bible Chapel and its pastor, James MacDonald, led to a shakeup at the suburban Chicago megachurch.
 The article written by freelance writer Julie Roys included detailed information on financial mismanagement and a culture of deception and intimidation at the church.
 On February 13, 2019, the elders of the church announced the firing of MacDonald.

 World Digital

-Worlds digital properties are headed by Executive Editor Mickey McLean.
+Worlds digital properties are headed by Executive Editor Tim Lamer.
 The World website includes daily news stories, including daily news briefs called "The Sift," weekly news roundups and editorial cartoons.
 World's magazine content is also available through its apps for iOS, Android, and Amazon Kindle devices.

 World Radio

 On August 6, 2011, World launched a weekly two-hour radio news program called The World and Everything in It.
-Hosted by then-executive producer Nick Eicher and senior producer Joseph Slife, the program aired weekends on U.S. stations and featured reports, interviews, and analysis from the organization's editorial team.
+Hosted by executive producer Nick Eicher and senior producer Joseph Slife, the program aired weekends on U.S. stations and featured reports, interviews, and analysis from the organization's editorial team.
 In May 2013, The World and Everything in It became a 30-minute daily podcast.
 Slife left the program in May 2017 and was replaced as co-host by Mary Reichard.